ghga-de/epic-docs/.copilot/instructions.md

 The format and content of the technical specification are different depending on the epic type (exploratory or implementation).
 The structure of the documentation should follow these templates.

+When creating new epics, always follow the structure of the respective template files in the repository and make sure to use a unique code name:

+- Use `template_exploratory_epic/technical_specification.md` for exploratory epics
+- Use `template_implementation_epic/technical_specification.md` for implementation epics

-The main specification document is always called `technical_specification.md`:
+The main specification document should be always called `technical_specification.md` like in the template.
 It starts with a summary of the goal that should be achieved with this epic.
 It lists all the anticipated features as well as which features should not be addressed as part of the epic.
 Furthermore, any results of the epics (such as documents, or code repositories) are linked here.
 On top of that, implementation details on how to reach the anticipated outcome/output of this epic are provided.

+These template files contain the exact structure and placeholders that must be followed.

 ## Related Repositories